DataLab-Platform/DataLab/doc/dev/roadmap.rst

   - Add support for custom geometrical shapes (this could be used to draw the result of a specific algorithm, e.g. a pattern recognition algorithm)

-  .. note:: See "TODO" comment just above ``cdlapp.model.base.ResultShape`` class definition
+  .. note:: See "TODO" comment just above ``cdl.model.base.ResultShape`` class definition
         for more details about how to implement this feature.

 Maintenance